 This dimension deals with the fact that all individuals in societies are not equal – it expresses the attitude of the culture towards these inequalities amongst us.
 Power Distance is defined as the extent to which the less powerful members of institutions and organisations within a country expect and accept that power is distributed unequally.

 Finland scores low on this dimension (score of 33) which means that the following characterises the Finnish style: Being independent, hierarchy for convenience only, equal rights, superiors accessible, coaching leader, management facilitates and empowers.
 Power is decentralized and managers count on the experience of their team members.
 Employees expect to be consulted.
 Control is disliked and attitude towards managers are informal and on first name basis.
 Communication is direct and participative.

 The fundamental issue addressed by this dimension is the degree of interdependence a society maintains among its members.
 It has to do with whether people´s self-image is defined in terms of “I” or “We”.
 In Individualist societies people are supposed to look after themselves and their direct family only.
 In Collectivist societies people belong to ‘in groups’ that take care of them in exchange for loyalty.

-Finland, with a score of 63 is an Individualistic society.
+Finland, with a score of 63 is an Individualist society.
 This means there is a high preference for a loosely-knit social framework in which individuals are expected to take care of themselves and their immediate families only.
-In individualistic societies offence causes guilt and a loss of self-esteem, the employer/employee relationship is a contract based on mutual advantage, hiring and promotion decisions are supposed to be based on merit only, management is the management of individuals.
+In Individualist societies offence causes guilt and a loss of self-esteem, the employer/employee relationship is a contract based on mutual advantage, hiring and promotion decisions are supposed to be based on merit only, management is the management of individuals.

-A high score (masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner/best in field – a value system that starts in school and continues throughout organisational behaviour.
+A high score (Masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner/best in field – a value system that starts in school and continues throughout organisational life.

-A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
-A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
-The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).
+A low score (Feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
+A Feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
+The fundamental issue here is what motivates people, wanting to be the best (Masculine) or liking what you do (Feminine).

-Finland scores 26 on this dimension and is thus considered a feminine society.
-In feminine countries the focus is on “working in order to live”, managers strive for consensus, people value equality, solidarity and quality in their working lives.
+Finland scores 26 on this dimension and is thus considered a Feminine society.
+In Feminine countries the focus is on “working in order to live”, managers strive for consensus, people value equality, solidarity and quality in their working lives.
 Conflicts are resolved by compromise and negotiation.
 Incentives such as free time and flexibility are favoured.
 Focus is on well-being, status is not shown.
 An effective manager is a supportive one, and decision making is achieved through involvement.

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
-The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.
+The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the score on Uncertainty Avoidance.